 1991-1994: Chocolate lava cake

 Chocolate lava cake immensely popular and is among the top desserts in many restaurants.
 This dessert was once the coolest thing you could order after your main course.
 It looks special, filled with the signature runny chocolate.
 A debate could take place on the inventor of this cake.
-Nevertheless, it was order all over for years at some of the hottest restaurants in the early 1990s.
+Nevertheless, it was ordered all over for years at some of the hottest restaurants in the early 1990s.
 It first appeared on the East Coast and a pastry chef Sherry Yard introduced it to the west.
-She described it once as “the viral dessert of the 90s”, which is vryu accurate.
-The decline of the desert started when almost every restaurant developed their own version.
+She described it once as “the viral dessert of the 90s”, which is very accurate.
+The decline of the desert started when almost every restaurant developed its own version.
 In this case, too much of the good thing ended up being bad.

 Ice cream cakes ruled in 1995, as you could not really turn on the TV and not see a commercial for Breyer’s Viennetta.
 It was once called “the most distinguished ice cream cake of the 90s”.
 If you wanted to be classy, this was the cake to serve.
 It was mass-produced and you could buy it at any grocery store and then serve off a silver platter, according to the ads.
-Unfortunately, it is not available in the USA anynore.
-Some parts of Europe still offer it, which is a good thing to keep in mind when travelling.
+Unfortunately, it is not available in the USA anymore.
+Some parts of Europe still offer it, which is a good thing to keep in mind when traveling.

 1996-1999: Red velvet

 Red velvet cake dates all the way back to the 19th century according to Kim Severson, a food historian.
 Respectable bakers looked down on it at it was a marketing tactic to sell food dyes to people.
 In 1989, everything started to change when it appeared in Steel Magnolias.
-With the opening of the New York City’s Magnolia Bakery in 1996, the sales and the popularity of this dessert soared.
-It became a favorite in bakeries across the states, and still has its fans today, as you are able to get things like red velvet Oreos.
+With the opening of New York City’s Magnolia Bakery in 1996, the sales and the popularity of this dessert soared.
+It became a favorite in bakeries across the states and still has its fans today, as you are able to get things like red velvet Oreos.

 2000: Anything in cupcake form

 Although cupcakes have been here for a long time, the craziness started in the year 2000.
-Magnolia Bakery is mostly to blame here, because they were featured on an episode of the ultra-popular TV show Sex and the City.
+Magnolia Bakery is mostly to blame here because they were featured on an episode of the ultra-popular TV show Sex and the City.
 After this, people went nuts for them.
 New Yorkers were hit the hardest, as it is difficult to explain how crazy they would go for cupcakes.
 Emma Forrest wrote a story on the impact of Sex and the City, Magnolia’s Bakery and the cupcakes had on the city.
 Cupcakes became immensely trendy.
 Other bakeries followed and desserts have not been the same ever since.

-2001-2007: Bacon cakes
+2001-2007: Bacon Cakes

 It is hard to pinpoint the exact moment when bacon became so big in the culinary world.
-Experts generally agree that it all began in 2001, when bacon sales increased by 25% across the board.
-Recipes like maple bacon cakes, bourbon bacon cakes, bacon and blueberry cakes and brown sugar and bacon combinations appeared and were adored far and wide.
+Experts generally agree that it all began in 2001 when bacon sales increased by 25% across the board.
+Recipes like maple bacon cakes, bourbon bacon cakes, bacon and blueberry cakes, and brown sugar and bacon combinations appeared and were adored far and wide.
 Even cakes and cupcakes accepted the trend.
 Bacon was the king in those years.
 Today, although still around, it is not nearly as popular.

 2008: Anything in cake pop form

-Social media is about the trends.
+Social media is about trends.
 Cakes were replaced by cupcakes, which suffered the same fate in 2008 when Bakerella created cake pops.
 CNBC dubbed them the “cupcake killer,” which is true in a way, as they did the same to them that they had done to cakes several years prior.
 A blogger by the name of Angie Dudley first made them.
-Babycakes were the top gift during the 2008 holiday season, and Dudley became a best-selling author for New York Times thanks to her book Cake Pops: Tips, Tricks, and Recipes for More than 40 Irresistible Mini Treats.
+Babycakes was the top gift during the 2008 holiday season, and Dudley became a best-selling author for New York Times thanks to her book Cake Pops: Tips, Tricks, and Recipes for More than 40 Irresistible Mini Treats.